Menu

 How Inclusive Education support works

-In order for us to deliver support, various people will usually need to know.
-For example, the examiners of your courses, members of the Inclusive Education team and university staff who deliver the support, officers of the university who need to know in order for the university to conduct its proper business.
+In order for us to deliver support, various people who work for the University will need to know.
 However, you can be sure that only those who need to know will be told, and they will respect your privacy.

 There will be nothing on your academic record or on your qualification to show that you have had support.